rprouse/rprouse.github.io/resume.md

 ### Principal Software Engineer, Bentley Systems &middot; Oct 2012 – Jun 2017

 - Designed and led the development of several cross-platform mobile applications written in C# using Xamarin for the Enterprise market.
-- Responsible for modernizing the technology and architecture of their Asset Performance Management suite of software.
+- Modernized the technology and architecture of their Asset Performance Management suite of software.
-- Led the teams transition to modern agile development practices, tools and processes.
+- Led the team's transition to modern agile development practices, tools and processes.
-- Served on the architectural advisory board coordinating the technical changes between suites of products.
+- Served on the architectural advisory board, coordinating the technical improvements between suites of products.

 ### Framework Developer, Ivara Corporation &middot; Jan 2005 - Oct 2012

 - Converted the company's flagship product from a 2-tier MFC application to a 3-Tier .NET application.
-The development required that all functionality be maintained while rewriting the product to have a modern user interface and support hundreds of concurrent users.
+All functionality was maintained while rewriting the product to have a modern user interface and support hundreds of concurrent users.
 - In order to deliver on-time and to specifications, pushed the company to adopt agile development practices.
 Brought test-driven development, continuous builds and an iterative approach to development to the company.

 ### Senior Software Architect, Semaview, Inc. &middot; Dec 2002 - Jun 2004